dominiquejohnsonwr/Marvel-Search-Engine/README.md

-App Title: Marvel Character Lookup
+App Title: Marvel Character Lookup Tool

 App Description: An application that allows you to search and view detailed information about any character from the Marvel Comics Universe.